 - running a series of major conferences that become an established part of the physics research community

 - embedding public engagement activities that make a tangible difference to the way children and the public connect with physics in a meaningful and lasting way

 Making a nomination

 We recognise that our members contribute to the IOP in many different ways and we do not have a set of criteria for making a nomination.
-You should make your case for a nomination using the guidance in the nomination form.

 About Major CES Phillips

-Major CES Phillips was one of the founders of the Institute and was Honorary Treasurer from 1929 to 1945.
+Major CES Phillips was one of the founders of the Institute of Physics and was Honorary Treasurer from 1929 to 1945.
 He was a pioneer in medical physics and also served as President of the British Institute of Radiology from 1930 to 1931, and as Honorary Secretary of the Royal Institution.

 - Dr Dimitra Darambara

 - Bob Boutland

 - Ann Marks MBE CPhys FInstP and Neil Marks CPhys FInstP (Joint Award)